Marker Logo

 Inscription.
 U.S. Minister to Mexico; chief justice, La.
 Supreme Court.; La. adjutant gen., 1863-65; taught at Edenton Academy.
 Lived here.

 Erected 2004 by North Carolina Division of Archives and History.
-(Marker Number A 67.)
+(Marker Number A-67.)

 Topics and series.
 This historical marker is listed in these topic lists: EducationGovernment & Politics.
 In addition, it is included in the North Carolina Division of Archives and History series list.
+A significant historical year for this entry is 1863.

 Location.
 36° 3.637′ N, 76° 36.399′ W. Marker is in Edenton, North Carolina, in Chowan County.
-Marker is at the intersection of East Church Street (State Highway 32) and Court Street, on the right when traveling west on East Church Street.
+It is at the intersection of East Church Street (State Highway 32) and Court Street, on the right when traveling west on East Church Street.
 Touch for map.
 Marker is in this post office area: Edenton NC 27932, United States of America.
 Touch for directions.

 Paid Advertisement